vtex/faststore/README.md

 - <strong>Performance</strong>: Keep yourself calm.
 We use strict budgets to ensure our libs are always light and fast.
 - <strong>Stability</strong>: Generate your pages ahead by using a Jamstack ready toolkit.
-- <strong>SEO/Analytcs</strong>: Connect to your favorite analytics provider
+- <strong>SEO/Analytics</strong>: Connect to your favorite analytics provider.
 - <strong>Freedom</strong>: Use our API/SDK/UI components to connect, manage and display your ecommerce in your favorite React framework
 (Gatsby, Next.JS, Remix etc)
 - <strong>Speed</strong>: Customize one of our starters to your needs.
-Do not spend time creating tests, thinkig about architecture or infrastructure.
+Do not waste time creating tests, thinking about architecture or infrastructure, it's all taken care of.

 ## Getting started
-[Checkout the docs](https://faststore.dev/quickstart) to quickstart from one of our official starters or create your own.
+[Check out the docs](https://faststore.dev/quickstart) to quickstart from one of our official starters or create your own.

 ## Official Starters
 - [Base](https://github.com/vtex-sites/base.store): Basic starter with generic store.

 ## Learn
-Check out our [Tutorials](https://faststore.dev/tutorials/overview), [How-to Guides](https://faststore.dev/how-to-guides/overview), [API References](https://faststore.dev/reference/overview) and [Conceptual guides](https://faststore.dev/conceptual-guides/overview) to deep dive in the world of building FastStores
+Check out our [Tutorials](https://faststore.dev/tutorials/overview), [How-to Guides](https://faststore.dev/how-to-guides/overview), [API References](https://faststore.dev/reference/overview) and [Conceptual guides](https://faststore.dev/conceptual-guides/overview) to deep dive in the world of building FastStores.

 ## Release Notes
-Follow our montly release notes at: https://faststore.dev/releases
+Follow our monthly release notes at: https://faststore.dev/releases

 ## Who's using FastStore?